Abbasid Caliphate: Establishment and consolidation (750–775)

-In 756, Al-Mansur sent over 4,000 Arab mercenaries to assist the Chinese Tang dynasty in the An Lushan Rebellion against An Lushan.
+In 756, al-Mansur had also sent over 4,000 Arab mercenaries to assist the Chinese Tang dynasty in the An Lushan Rebellion against An Lushan.
 The Abbasids, or "Black Flags" as they were commonly called, were known in Tang dynasty chronicles as the hēiyī Dàshí, "The Black-robed Tazi" (黑衣大食) ("Tazi" being a borrowing from Persian Tāzī, the word for "Arab").
-Al-Rashid sent embassies to the Chinese Tang dynasty and established good relations with them.
-After the war, these embassies remained in China with Caliph Harun al-Rashid establishing an alliance with China.
-Several embassies from the Abbasid Caliphs to the Chinese court have been recorded in the T'ang Annals, the most important of these being those of Abul Abbas al-Saffah, the first Abbasid caliph; his successor Abu Jafar; and Harun al-Rashid.
+Later, Caliph Harun al-Rashid sent embassies to the Chinese Tang dynasty and established good relations with them.
+After the war, these embassies remained in China with al-Rashid establishing an alliance with China.
+Several embassies from the Abbasid Caliphs to the Chinese court have been recorded in the Old Book of Tang, the most important being those of al-Saffah, al-Mansur, and Harun al-Rashid.